BenStreet365/BenStreet365.github.io/_posts/2024-07-06-opentofu-github-actions.md

 ![GitHub Action successfully ran](/assets/secretless-iac/secretless-iac6.png)

 ## Final thoughts
 Personally, I would now say that this is a secretless method to be able to deploy infrastructure through IaC.
 Whilst not truly secretless in a sense of there's no identities involved at all, the sensitivity of the information used is instead deemed much less risky and that's a winner for everyone.
 Please don't use the code above for anything other than a proof of concept, it's all for example purposes only.
 Your missing state file for starters would cause you some great concern.

+A quick mention to The Linux Foundation and the contributors towards the OpenTofu open-source project that have done excellent work with OpenTofu as an alternative to Terraform.

 Have a great weekend.